peopleware/node-ppwcode-gitInfo/README.md

 [Node.js] package to get information about the current status of a git working copy.

+This package was created to be used in the context of [Terraform].
+See [terraform-ppwcode-modules].

 To install, do

     > yarn add \@ppwcode/node-gitinfo